 If you are a woman in a traditionally male-dominated field and want to connect with others like you, please sign up for the Juno Jones newsletter below, where you'll hear about the launch of our safety boot company (discount alert!), and receive an invite to join our Facebook community, Hazard Girls (Women in Non-Traditional Fields).

-Receive notifications of our Kickstarter launch and an invitation to join our community, Hazard Girls, and updates about Juno Jones!
+Receive an invitation to join our community, Hazard Girls, and updates about Juno Jones!